json-schema-form/angular-schema-form/docs/index.md

 A `titleMap` can be specified as either an object (same as in JSON Form), where the propery is the value and the value of that property is the name, or as a list of name-value objects.
-The latter is used internally and is the recomended format to use.
+The latter is used internally and is the recommended format to use.
 Note that when defining a `titleMap` as an object the value is restricted to strings since property names of objects always is a string.